 Languages available: English, German, Korean, Indonesian, Spanish, Italian, Chinese, French, Japanese

 Guide area: Kyoto, Nara, Osaka, Kobe, Himeji

 Languages available: English, Spanish, German, Korean, Chinese Thai and Bahasa Melayu

 That’s all.
-Thank you for reading this article.
+Thank you for reading this article about Kyoto tour guide.

-I wish this will help you experience best trip ever.
+I wish this will help you experience the best trip ever.